johnfedoruk/bangular/aio/content/guide/testing.md

 1. You can locate elements _by directive_, using `By.directive`, not just by css selectors.

-1. You can use the component's dependency injector to get an attached directive because Angular always adds attached directives to the component's injector.
+1. You can use the component's dependency injector to get an attached directive because Bangular always adds attached directives to the component's injector.

 {@a app-component-tests}